masture/Places/README.md

 # Places

-This App uses the Google Places API and displayed near by Points of Interests
+This App uses the Google Places API and display near by Points of Interests on the Map.